 It’s often hard to determine fact from fiction when it comes to your health, wellbeing and cancer risk.
 Have you ever asked: will this cause cancer?
 Should I follow a special diet?
-Am I supposed to be using supplements?
-Rest assured these are all common questions, and ones we can answer.
+Are artificial sweeteners healthier than sugar?

-Cancer Council SA is a great place to turn to for answers to these questions as our dedicated researchers are guaranteed to provide evidenced based information you can trust.
+Cancer Council SA is a great place to turn to for answers to these questions as our dedicated researchers are guaranteed to provide evidence-based information you can trust.

 So, we thought we’d give you the truth about some common cancer questions: